brandur/sorg/content/drafts/redis-cluster.md

 read from both of them wouldn't be able to run on a single node without an expensive remote fetch from another.

-To concrete this with a simple example, let's say we have an `EVAL` operation that concatenates a first and last name to produce a full name:
+Say for example we have an `EVAL` operation that concatenates a first and last name to produce a person's full name:

 ```
 # Gets the full name of a user